 What are the next Oktoberfest dates?

-As you may already know, Oktoberfest 2021 has been cancelled.
-Therefore, the next Oktoberfest will take place in 2023 as below:
+The next Oktoberfest will take place in 2024 as below:

 - Oktoberfest 2023: Saturday, September 16th – Tuesday, October 3rd (extended)

 - Oktoberfest 2024: Saturday, September 21st – Sunday October 6th